La Jolla: Scripps Institution of Oceanography

-Scripps Institution of Oceanography, one of the nation's oldest oceanographic institutes, was founded in 1903 by William Emerson Ritter, chair of the zoology department at the University of California, Berkeley, with financial support from Scripps and his brother E. W. Scripps.
+Scripps Institution of Oceanography, one of the nation's oldest oceanographic institutes, was founded in 1903 by William Emerson Ritter, chair of the zoology department at the University of California, Berkeley, with financial support from Ellen Browning Scripps and her brother E. W. Scripps.
 At first the institution operated out of a boathouse in Coronado.
 In 1905, they purchased a 170 acre site in La Jolla, where the Institution still stands today.
 The first laboratory buildings there opened in 1907.
 The institution became part of the University of California in 1912.
 Ultimately, it became the nucleus for the establishment of the University of California, San Diego.

 Camp Matthews

 From 1917 through 1964, the United States Marine Corps maintained a military base in La Jolla.
 The base was used for marksmanship training and was known as Camp Calvin B. Matthews.
 During and after World War II, the population of La Jolla grew, causing residential development to draw close to the base, so that it became less and less suitable as a firing range because of risk to the adjacent civilian population.
 Meanwhile, the site was being eyed as a location for a proposed new campus of the University of California.
 In 1962, Camp Matthews was declared surplus by the Marine Corps.
 The base formally closed in 1964, and that same year, the first class of undergraduates enrolled in the University of California San Diego.